QuantEcon/lecture-source-jl/source/rst/more_julia/testing.rst

 * Create a specific project based off this template

 .. code-block:: julia
+    :class: no-execute

     generate("ExamplePackage.jl", ourTemplate)

-If we navigate to the package directory (shown in the output), we should see something like the following
+If we navigate to the package directory, we should see something like the following

 .. figure:: /_static/figures/testing-dir.png
     :scale: 100%

+As a reminder, the location of your ``.julia`` folder can be found by running ``DEPOT_PATH[1]`` in a REPL

 **Note:** On Mac, this may be hidden; you can either start a terminal, ``cd ~`` and then ``cd .julia``, or make `hidden files visible <https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/>`_ in the Finder